claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 **Progress**: Getting there.
 Probably going to be a bigger focus in 2026.
 ### <u>The Aspirations of Apollo Carver</u>
 Another novel, thematically Moralistic.
 The story centers on a man who aspires to be the best that he can be despite facing a series of deeply harrowing life events.
-**Progress**: This is nowhere near being finished, and by the time I get to it I may find it completely uninteresting.
+	**Progress**: This is nowhere near being finished , and by the time I get to it I may find it completely uninteresting.

 ### <u>Assorted Poetry</u>
 [no content yet]